Non-Euclidean Contraction Theory for Monotone and Positive Systems: Introduction

 \section{Introduction}

 \paragraph*{Problem description and motivation}

 A dynamical system is monotone if its trajectories preserve a partial order of their initial conditions and is positive if the non-negative orthant is a forward invariant set.
 Monotonicity appears naturally in real world applications including biological systems~\cite{EDS:07}, transportation and flow networks~\cite{GC-EL-KS:15}, and epidemic networks~\cite{AK-TB-BG:16}, as well as in small-gain analysis of large-scale interconnected systems~\cite{BSR-CMK-SRW:10,SND-BSR-FRW:10}.
-Positive systems are also abundant in engineering and science, for instance, in population dynamics~\cite{JH-KS:98}.
+Positive systems are also abundant in engineering and science, for instance, in population dynamics~\cite{JH-KS:98} and queuing systems~\cite{LF-SR:00}.
 While the notions of monotonicity and positivity are identical for linear systems, they are distinct and lead to different transient and asymptotic behaviors for nonlinear systems.
 Linear and nonlinear monotone systems have been studied extensively in dynamical systems~\cite{HLS:95} and control theory~\cite{AR:15,EDS:07}.
+Monotonicity of dynamical systems with respect to arbitrary cones are studied in~\cite{MWH-HLS:03} and a theory of monotone systems on partially ordered Banach spaces has been developed in~\cite{AGM:11}.

-Contraction theory is a classic framework~\cite{WL-JJES:98,ZA-EDS:14b,MdB-DF-GR-FS:16} aimed at establishing rigorous nonlinear stability properties of dynamical systems.
-A dynamical system is strongly contracting if every two trajectories converge exponentially to one another.
-Strongly contracting systems exhibit many desirable asymptotic properties: (i) their asymptotic behavior is independent of their initial condition, (ii) when the vector field is time-invariant every trajectory converges to a unique equilibrium point, and (iii) when the vector field is periodic, every trajectory converges to a unique periodic orbit.
-Strongly contracting systems enjoy also desirable transient behavior and robustness properties including input-to-state stability in the presence of bounded unmodeled dynamics.
-Another relevant class of systems is equilibrium-contracting systems, where the distance from every trajectory to the equilibrium point is exponentially decreasing~\cite{AD-SJ-FB:20o}.
-Equilibrium-contracting systems enjoy similar transient and robustness properties to those of strongly contracting systems, including input-to-state stability in presence of unknown dynamics~\cite{AD-SJ-FB:20o}.
+Contraction theory is a classic framework~\cite{WL-JJES:98,ZA-EDS:14b,MdB-DF-GR-FS:16,FB:22-CTDS} aimed at establishing rigorous nonlinear stability properties of dynamical systems.
+A dynamical system is contracting if every two trajectories converge exponentially to one another.
+Contracting systems exhibit many desirable asymptotic properties: (i) their asymptotic behavior is independent of their initial condition, (ii) when the vector field is time-invariant every trajectory converges to a unique equilibrium point, and (iii) when the vector field is periodic, every trajectory converges to a unique periodic orbit.
+Contracting systems enjoy also desirable transient behavior and robustness properties including input-to-state stability in the presence of bounded unmodeled dynamics.